seansusmilch/PogCalendar/README.md

 ### Modifying Events

 Unhide the calendar you hid in the setup and modify the event on that calendar.
 This will modify it for everyone.

+## Known Issues

+* Do NOT try and use this with Apple calendar if you do it will break.